ioannis-e/win32-framework/samples/CommonDialogs/Readme.txt

 * Use of CFrame to provide a frame window (docking not supported).

-* Extension of CMainFrame to add serialization of the MRU list and display of items that exceed the set maximum length using the  ellipsis "..." in the middle of the truncated string, rather than at its beginning, as in Win32++.

 * Generation of the basic set of string variables in CApp::InitInstance(), such as the application title, file name with extension, version number, full path name and the directory part of that path, the data archive file